-Natural cocoa powder and dutch-process cocoa powder are essentially the same thing.
-Although, you will need to add some acid to dutch-process cocoa powder for the same desired result.
+Natural cocoa powder and Dutch-process cocoa powder are essentially the same things.
+Although, you will need to add some acid to Dutch-process cocoa powder for the same desired result.

-To use dutch-process cocoa powder, use a 1:1 measurement.
-Add necessary acidity to the recipe by using cream of tartar, lemon juice, or white vinegar.
-Use ⅛ teaspoon for every three tablespoons for dutch-process cocoa powder.
+To use Dutch-process cocoa powder, use a 1:1 measurement.
+Add the necessary acidity to the recipe by using the cream of tartar, lemon juice, or white vinegar.
+Use ⅛ teaspoon for every three tablespoons of Dutch-process cocoa powder.